Coupled Reconstruction of 2D Blood Flow and Vessel Geometry from Noisy Images via Physics-Informed Neural Networks and Quasi-Conformal Mapping: Related Work

 \subsection{Blood Simulation}

 Accurate blood flow measurement is vital for cardiovascular healthcare, informing diagnosis, surgical planning, and treatment.
 Although invasive methods such as Fractional Flow Reserve (FFR) \cite{pijls1996measurement} are widely used, they pose risks such as complications and can disrupt the dynamics of natural flow \cite{yan2022impact}, leading to measurement inaccuracies.
-Numerical simulations offer a noninvasive alternative by modeling blood as an incompressible Newtonian fluid governed by the Navier–Stokes equations \cite{peskin1972flow}.
-To account for vessel deformation, these models are extended to fluid–structure interaction (FSI) frameworks \cite{quarteroni2004mathematical}.
+Numerical simulations offer a noninvasive alternative by modeling blood as an incompressible Newtonian fluid governed by the Navier-Stokes equations \cite{peskin1972flow}.
+To account for vessel deformation, these models are extended to fluid-structure interaction (FSI) frameworks \cite{quarteroni2004mathematical}.